 |High Angle Rescue Dynamics & Rock Rescue|

 These courses define where the name Rescue Dynamics came from.
 High angle rock rescue and mountain rescue at it's finest.
 There are rescue courses for all abilities ranging in length from two to seven days.
-Custom courses can be longer if you really want to expand a group's capabilities.
+Custom courses can be arranged if you really want to expand a group's capabilities.

 All technical equipment is provided for these courses.
 Each student is responsible for clothing suitable for a harsh environment.
 Outdoor classes are held every day and mountain weather can be extreme, both hot and cold.
 Clothing should be comfortable to allow good mobility.
 Leather gloves, sturdy hiking/climbing or work boots with a vibram type sole and rain gear including jacket and rain pants are essential.
 A complete equipment list is sent upon registration.
 Participants are responsible for their own meals and accommodation.
-Lunch is spent outdoors each day.
+Lunch is typically spent outdoors each day.
 There will be evening sessions on one or two nights during the course.

 High Angle Rescue Dynamics Level One and Two courses are normally held in the Front Ranges of the Rocky Mountains between Hinton and Jasper, Alberta, Canada.
-The Rescue One for Wilderness Leaders session normally operate out of Jasper and the Columbia Icefields, while the Professional sessions are centered in Jasper.
+The Rescue One for Wilderness Leaders session normally operate out of Jasper and the Columbia Icefields, while the Pro sessions are centered in Jasper.
 Custom courses can be held for groups in almost any location with suitable facilities and adequate training locations.

 This two course provides an introduction to "self rescue" (SRT) rope systems for climbers.
 (A three day version of the course is occasionally offered.)
 Focusing primarily on safety, escaping the system, raising, lowering and self rescue, this course has been very well received over the years.
 Rappel safeties, improvised stretchers and carries are also introduced.
 Along with a first aid course, every self respecting climber should have this level of training.
 Prerequisite: Basic Rock Climbing course.
 An introductory letter containing further details for prospective course applicants can be viewed online.